Bright-Network-Technology-Academy/BNTA_Cohort_3_Assessment_Centre_Templates/style-guide.md

 ## Icons

-For the social icons, you can use a font icon library.
+For icons, you can use a font icon library.
 Some suggestions can be found below:

 - [Font Awesome](https://fontawesome.com/)
 - [IcoMoon](https://icomoon.io/)